 For many, the Perhentian Islands are paradise.
-Located just off the north-eastern coast of Malaysia, they offer the clearest blue water, white sandy beaches, endless snorkelling and diving possibilities, fresh seafood and lively beach bars.
+Located just off the north-eastern coast of Malaysia, they offer the clearest blue water, white sandy beaches, endless snorkelling and diving possibilities, fresh seafood and beach bars.

 Here’s a few tips I picked up whilst there that may help you decide whether this particular paradise should be a stop on your itinerary too.